 The lower part of the village was always subject to flooding and you can still see the protection wall which runs down the town side of the river opposite Millenium Park.
 This was created to prevent the river following the lower part of the town.
 The older bridge once had four arches to channel water.

-On hearing this Athirne became concerned that there might be someone who could challenge his position, he became so worried about this that he resolved kill Amergin for fear that he would take his place.
-Amergin’s father also feared that Amergins life would be in danger and made a likeness of his son, which he placed in a corner of the blacksmith’s shop.
+On hearing this Athirne became concerned that there might be someone who could challenge his position, he became so worried about this that he resolved to kill Amergin and remove any possible challenge to his position.
+Amergin’s father also feared for Amergin's life and decided to make a manikin likeness of his son which he placed in a corner of the blacksmith’s shop.

-When word was sent that the axe was ready, Athirne came in person to collect it, he noticed what he thought was Amergin sitting in a darkened corner.
-He took the new axe and swung it around, admiring the craftmanship and balance of the weapon in his hands, suddenly he lunged for the corner and brought the axe clean down through what he thought was Amergin and immediately turned and fled the smithy believing he had put an end to a possible rival.
+When word was sent that the axe was ready, Athirne came in person to collect it, he immediately noticed what he thought was Amergin sitting in a darkened corner.
+He took the new axe in his hands and swung it in the air, pretending to admire the craftmanship and balance of the weapon in his hands, suddenly he lunged for the corner and brought the axe directly down on what he thought was Amergin and immediately turned and fled the smithy believing he had put an end to any possible rival.